 - Welcome bonus.
-With this card, you will earn 60,000 Bonus Miles after you spend $2,000 in purchases within the first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+With this card, you will earn 30,000 Bonus Miles after you use your new Card to make $1,000 in purchases within your first 3 months and a $50 Statement Credit after you make a Delta purchase with your new Card within your first 3 months.
 Terms Apply.

 - Crossover rewards with Starwood Hotels.
 When you register for this program, you earn Delta SkyMiles® and Marriott points every time you book a Delta flight or a Starwood hotel stay.

 If you don’t always fly Delta when you travel, a general travel rewards card might be a better fit.
 These cards allow you to earn rewards on hotels, car rentals, and cruises as well as airfare, so it’s easier to use your miles.
 They also give you greater flexibility to choose your flight times than you have if you’re limited to a single airline.
 And for those who don’t travel much at all, a general rewards credit card is a much better deal.
 It will give you plenty more opportunities to take advantage of the rewards that you’ve earned.